articulate/tugboat/README.md

 ## SSL Support

-This project DOES provide SSL support (but needs to be enabled, see below).
-By default, it uses a self-signed certificate.
-You will receive a warning when you try to load `https://container.tugboat.zone`, you can simply bypass the warning and continue.
+This project by default provides SSL support using a self-signed SSL cert for `*.tugboat.zone`

 The self-signed certificate likely will not work well for internal app-to-app communication since it will likely reject the cert.
 We personally just use http for that (it's internal anyways!), but you also have the option to use your own SSL certificate.